julianlam/feps/fep/ef61/fep-ef61.md

 ## Authentication and authorization

-Authentication and authorization are performed in accordance with [FEP-fe34] origin-based security model.
+Authentication and authorization are performed in accordance with [FEP-fe34] origin-based security model, but with two important differences:

+- Cryptographic origins are used.
+They are similar to web origins described in [RFC-6454] but computed using a different algorithm.
+- Authentication via fetching from an origin is not possible.
+The main authentication method is verification of a signature.

-The [origin][RFC-6454] of an `ap://` URL is computed by the following algorithm:
+The origin of an `ap://` URL is computed by the following algorithm:

 1. Let `uri-scheme` be the `ap` string.
 2. Let `uri-host` be the authority component of the URL.